-GASB Statement No. 88 establishes additional financial statement note disclosure requirements related to debt obligations of governments, including direct borrowings and direct placements.
-The implementation of GASB Statement No. 88 did not have an effect on the financial statements of the OMEGA.
+GASB Statement No. 98 establishes the term annual comprehensive financial report and its acronym ACFR.
+That new term and acronym replace instances of comprehensive annual financial report and its acronym in generally accepted accounting principles for state and local governments.
+The implementation of GASB Statement No. 98 did not have an effect on the financial statements of OMEGA.